 - 18. Costs met by and reimbursed to an office holder in connection with an insolvency appointment should be appropriate and reasonable.
 Such costs will fall into two categories: - a) Category 1 disbursements: These are costs where there is specific expenditure directly referable both to the appointment in question and a payment to an independent third party.
 These may include, for example, advertising, room hire, storage, postage, telephone charges, travel expenses, and equivalent costs reimbursed to the office holder or his or her staff. - b) Category 2 disbursements: These are costs that are directly referable to the appointment in question but not to a payment to an independent third party.
-They may include shared or allocated costs that can be allocated to the appointment on a proper and reasonable basis, for example, business mileage.

-- 19. Category 1 disbursements can be drawn without prior approval, although an office holder should be prepared to disclose information about them in the same way as any other expenses. - 20.
+They may include shared or allocated costs that can be allocated to the appointment on a proper and reasonable basis, for example, business mileage. - 19.
+Category 1 disbursements can be drawn without prior approval, although an office holder should be prepared to disclose information about them in the same way as any other expenses. - 20.
 Category 2 disbursements may be drawn if they have been approved in the same manner as an office holder's remuneration.
 When seeking approval, an office holder should explain, for each category of expense, the basis on which the charge is being made. - 21.
-The following are not permissible: - a) a charge calculated as a percentage of remuneration; - b) an administration fee or charge additional to an office holder's remuneration; - c) recovery of basic overhead costs such as office and equipment rental, depreciation and finance charges. - 22.
-If an office holder has obtained approval for the basis of category 2 disbursements, that basis may continue to be used in a sequential appointment where further approval of the basis of remuneration is not required, or where the office holder is replaced.
+The following are not permissible: - a) A charge calculated as a percentage of remuneration; - b) An administration fee or charge additional to an office holder's remuneration; - c) Recovery of basic overhead costs such as office and equipment rental, depreciation and finance charges. - 22.
+If an office holder has obtained approval for the basis on which a charge for Category 2 disbursements is made, that basis may continue to be used where he takes a sequential appointment for which further approval of the basis of remuneration is not required, or where he is replaced.